Commission adopts tax rate for 2026, schedules hearing

 The system will maintain your privacy and you will only receive messages from the City Commissioners.

-You can register on-line at www.ReachAlert.com and clicking: Sign Up
+You can register on-line at www.ReachAlert.com Click Sign Up

 Under Louisville Metro Ordinance No. 57-2009, Am.
 Ord.
 210-2011, any person who conducts house-to-house selling or taking orders for goods or services, must have a Louisville Metro Peddler License.
 Any person, firm, or corporation desiring to secure a license as a peddler or vendor shall make written application, under oath, on a form provided by the Department of Codes and Regulations.
 No license is required for any member(s) of a religious, charitable, health, welfare, educational, political or youth service organization selling goods or services to raise funds for their organization.